ForkAwesome/Fork-Awesome/README.md

 This project, as the name suggests, is a fork of [Font Awesome](https://fontawesome.com).
 Font Awesome was originally created by [Dave Gandy](https://twitter.com/davegandy) as a community project.
 However, as Font Awesome developed, PRs from the community stopped being accepted (Oct.
 2016) and as of version 5.0 [the build system became private](https://github.com/FortAwesome/Font-Awesome/issues/12199#issuecomment-362919956) (Feb.
 2018).

-With gratitude to Dave Gandy and the Font Awesome team, [Julien](https://github.com/xuv) [Deswaef](https://merveilles.town/@xuv) forked Font Awesome 4.7 into [Fork Awesome 1.0](https://github.com/ForkAwesome/Fork-Awesome/releases/tag/1.0.0) in February 2018, to continue building on the amazing resource in a truly open source fashion; with the distributed community of contributors and for the community.
+With gratitude to Dave Gandy and the Font Awesome team, [Julien](https://github.com/xuv) [Deswaef](https://merveilles.town/@xuv) forked Font Awesome 4.7 into [Fork Awesome 1.0](https://github.com/ForkAwesome/Fork-Awesome/releases/tag/1.0.0) in Feb.
+2018, to continue building on the amazing resource in a truly open source fashion; with the distributed community of contributors and for the community.

 After a period of extended inactivity (i.e. no release since [Feb.
-2019](https://github.com/ForkAwesome/Fork-Awesome/releases)), several Fork Awesome users [got](https://github.com/ForkAwesome/Fork-Awesome/issues/292) [together](https://github.com/ForkAwesome/Fork-Awesome/issues/235) to try and revive the project 🌱 Julien, after initiating and faithfully maintaining the project, was unable to continue, and hadn't found anyone to take over.
-Now we have the necessary access to go forward, catch up with backlogged issues and PR's, update technology and documentation — even reevaluate the project aims as icon fonts gradually [become](https://www.irigoyen.dev/blog/2021/02/17/stop-using-icon-fonts/) [deprecated](https://cloudfour.com/thinks/seriously-dont-use-icon-fonts/).
-Come say hi in the [#forkawesome:matrix.org](https://app.element.io/#/room/#forkawesome:matrix.org) matrix room 🙂
+2019](https://github.com/ForkAwesome/Fork-Awesome/releases)), several Fork Awesome users [got](https://github.com/ForkAwesome/Fork-Awesome/issues/292) [together](https://github.com/ForkAwesome/Fork-Awesome/issues/235) to try and revive the project 🌱 Julien, after initiating and faithfully maintaining the project, was unable to continue, and had not found anyone to take over.
+Now we have the necessary access to go forward, catch up with backlogged issues and pull requests, update technology and documentation — even reevaluate the project aims as icon fonts gradually [become](https://www.irigoyen.dev/blog/2021/02/17/stop-using-icon-fonts/) [deprecated](https://cloudfour.com/thinks/seriously-dont-use-icon-fonts/).
+Come say hi in the [#forkawesome:matrix.org](https://matrix.to/#/#forkawesome:matrix.org) matrix room 🙂

 ## How to use
 There is a full page in our documentation website that explains [how to use Fork Awesome in your web project](https://forkaweso.me/Fork-Awesome/get-started/).
 It ranges from just pointing to a CSS file on a CDN, hosting it on your own server or even adapting the LESS and SCSS files to your own liking.